vampy/Makefile/README.md

    command
    command
 ```
-- The **targets** are file names, separated by spaces.
+- The **targets** are  usually file names that are generated by a program, separated by spaces.
 Typically, there is only one per rule.
+Examples of targets are executable or object files.
+A target can also be the name of an action to carry out, such as "clean".
-- The **prerequisites** (also called **dependencies**) are also file names, separated by spaces.
-These files need to exist before the commands for the target are run.
+- The **prerequisites** (also called **dependencies**) are also file names, separated by spaces, used as input to create the target.
+A target often depends on several files.
+However, the rule that specifies a recipe for the target need not have any prerequisites.
+For example, the rule containing the delete command associated with the target "clean" does not have prerequisites.
 - The **commands** are a series of steps typically used to make the target(s).
-These **need to start with a \<tab\> character***, not spaces.
+These **need to start with a \<tab\> character**, not spaces.

 ## Make Overview
 The main use of Make is to list out a set of directions to compile some c or c++ files, although it can solve other similar problems.
 The user gives Make some *goal*, say "generate the file hello".

 The Makefile specifies how to make this file.
 Here's an example:

 ```make
 # Since the blah target is first, it is the default target and will be run when we run "make"